 - Presentation: either individually or in groups.
 The Apprentices are supported to develop their presentation skills.
 Presentations are either assessed by the tutor or are peer assessed using a clear marking scheme. - Essay/Report: a variety of written assessments are used ranging from reflection on practice to reports and the development of portfolios. - Literature review: A review of literature is used as the summative assessment for several modules.
-This allows the students to explore in greater depth a subject of their choice. - Clinical competency portfolio: (skills and knowledge evaluation documents) provides the opportunity for Apprentices to complete clinical competencies relevant to their field of study and is a cornerstone of the MSc Advanced Clinical Practitioner programme.
+This allows the students to explore in greater depth a subject of their choice. - Clinical competency portfolio: (skills and knowledge evaluation documents) provides the opportunity for Apprentices to complete clinical competencies relevant to their field of study and is a cornerstone of the MSc Advanced Clinical Practitioner (Apprenticeship) programme.
 The students work in their own clinical area and are supported to complete the competencies by supervisors who are supported by University Staff to ensure understanding of the documentation and assessment process. - Viva: some clinical modules include a viva as part of the summative assessment.
 This allows the student to demonstrate their ability to translate the learnt theory into a practical situation.
 The viva is assessed by subject experts. - Objective Structured Clinical Examination: The OSCE is used in several modules to allow the students to demonstrate the learnt theory in a safe practical space.
-The OSCEs are assessed by field experts and practice partners. - Formative assessment: elements of formative assessment are included in all modules so that the students can prepare for the summative assessments and identify any gaps in their knowledge - Work-based project: an evidence-based work-related project will be completed in the final year of study.
+The OSCEs are assessed by field experts and practice partners. - Formative assessment: elements of formative assessment are included in all modules so that the students can prepare for the summative assessments and identify any gaps in their knowledge.
+We will use a range of formative assessment techniques, including observation, questioning, and feedback to ensure that learners are making progress towards meeting the objectives of each session. - Work-based project: an evidence-based work-related project will be completed in the final year of study.
 This allows the student to identify an area of clinical interest and relevance to the advanced practice role and produce an extended piece of work.